buckbaskin/buckbaskin.github.io/content/supercharging-evernote-behind-the-scenes-1.md

 ---
-Title: Behind the Scenes 2023-01-13 - Supercharging Evernote
+Title: Behind the Scenes 2023-01-13
 Category: Building
-Tags: Python, Knowledge Base, Evernote, scikit-learn, Markdown
+Tags: Project Supercharging Evernote, Python, Knowledge Base, Evernote, scikit-learn, Markdown
 Date: 2023-01-15
 Updated: 2023-01-29
 Summary: The first day of the project started with a focus on getting TF-IDF set up and connecting the data to the format that scikit-learn expects.
 Also, a brief diversion to start with small data before going to the big data approach.